Skip to main content

 how do I use fake usernames in a database seed script

 Set the count to match the number of test users your script needs, choose a style that fits your schema (lowercase is safest for most auth systems), click Generate, then paste the list into your seed file.
-For SQL, drop them into a VALUES block; for JSON fixtures, wrap each name in quotes and import the array directly into your test suite.
+For SQL, drop them into a VALUES block; for JSON fixtures, wrap each name in quotes and import the array directly.

 are fake usernames generated here unique or will I get duplicates

-Usernames are assembled from randomised adjective-noun combinations, so duplicates are rare in batches under 50.
-For larger sets, generate two batches and merge them, then deduplicate with a quick script — something like [...new Set(names)] in JavaScript — if strict uniqueness is required.
+Usernames are assembled from a fixed pool of 15 adjectives and 15 nouns, so duplicates are possible in large batches.
+For batches over 30, generate two passes and deduplicate with [...new Set(names)] in JavaScript if strict uniqueness is required.

 what's the difference between lowercase, camelCase, and numeric username styles

 Lowercase (silentfox) suits most database fields and auth systems that enforce a single case.
-CamelCase (silentFox) works well for display-name fields or GraphQL identifiers.
-Numeric variants (silentfox42) are useful when you need visual distinctiveness across a large batch or want to simulate the kind of handles users pick when their preferred name is already taken.
+CamelCase (SilentFox) works well for display-name fields or GraphQL identifiers.
+Numeric variants (silentfox42) are useful when you need visual distinctiveness across a large batch or want to simulate handles users pick when their preferred name is already taken.